0xjaqbek/meldChecker/README.md

 # MELD Token Checker

-A web application to check MELD token and NFT eligibility for Telegram group access.
+A web application to check Solana Token by wallet balance for private Telegram group access with daily checks to kick out sellouts.

 ## Setup